Let’s you and I play a game of “Whack-a-Mole.”

 - Set up notifications: Bear in mind that there may be helpful comments about your site on other people’s blogs, or on social media.
 Use Google Alerts to notify you of brand mentions.
 Quote the comment on your website, giving a link to its origin.

-- Remember, too, that Twitter users may comment on your business if you publicize its username.
+- Remember, too, that Twitter or Threads users may comment on your business if you publicize its username.
 Create and save a regular search.
 Use the quote and link to it.
 Reply to comments.
 Where appropriate, ask for permission to use on your website or blog.

 - Some site visitors won’t use social media and will be reluctant to sign up to a commenting platform.
 Why not set up a dedicated comments page on your website?